Aretha Franklin: 1952–1960: Beginnings

-Just after her mother's death, Franklin began singing solos at New Bethel, debuting with the hymn "Jesus, Be a Fence Around Me".
+Just after her mother's death, Franklin began singing solos at New Bethel Baptist Church, debuting with the hymn "Jesus, Be a Fence Around Me".
 When Franklin was 12, her father began managing her; he would take her on the road with him, during his "gospel caravan" tours for her to perform in various churches.
 He also helped her sign her first recording deal with J.V.B.
 Records.
-Recording equipment was installed inside New Bethel Baptist Church and nine tracks were recorded.
 Franklin was featured on vocals and piano.
 In 1956, J.V.B. released Franklin's first single, "Never Grow Old", backed with "You Grow Closer".
 "Precious Lord (Part One)" backed with "Precious Lord (Part Two)" followed in 1959.
 These four tracks, with the addition of "There Is a Fountain Filled with Blood", were released on side one of the 1956 album, Spirituals.
 This was reissued by Battle Records in 1962, under the same title.
 In 1965, Checker Records released Songs of Faith, featuring the five tracks from the 1956 Spirituals album, with the addition of four previously unreleased recordings.
 Aretha was only 14 when Songs of Faith was recorded.

 During this time, Franklin would occasionally travel with the Soul Stirrers.
-As a young gospel singer, Franklin spent summers on the gospel circuit in Chicago and stayed with Mavis Staples' family.
+As a young gospel singer, Franklin spent summers on the gospel circuit in Chicago and stayed with Mavis Staples's family.